Grunet/cloud-native-honeypot/packages/aws-cloudformation/CONTRIBUTING.md

 ## Test AWS Account

-The account for testing was setup as a single account with
+An account for testing was setup as a single AWS account with

 - A root user with MFA enabled
 - An IAM user with AdministratorAccess and MFA enabled